Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Algorithm and Convergence

 \subsection{Escaping Saddle Points}

-The main difficulty in proving almost sure convergence of the randomly projected gradient descent algorithm is to show that it does not get stuck in a saddle point.
+The main difficulty in proving almost sure convergence to a local minimum of the randomly projected gradient descent algorithm is to show that it does not get stuck in a saddle point.

-Recall from Lemma~\ref{lemma:descent} that the function value cannot increase.
-Hence, once we reach the critical value corresponding to some saddle point, without sitting in the saddle point itself, we say that we have ``passed'' the saddle point as now it is impossible to converge to the saddle point in question.
+Recall from Lem.~\ref{lemma:descent} that the function value cannot increase.
+Hence, once we cross the critical value corresponding to some saddle point, we say that we have \emph{passed} the saddle point, as now it is impossible to converge to the saddle point in question.

 We start by proving the result in a simplified ``isotropic'' case, before treating the general case as a perturbation.